Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Preliminaries

 corresponding to the inclusion $\mf_{k_1,l_1}\times\mf_{k_2,l_2}\hookrightarrow \prt \ov{\mf}_{k,l}$ and the gluing of real Cauchy-Riemann operators as in \cite[Section 3.2]{EES} and \cite[Section 4.1]{WW}, respectively.\\

 Thus, we need to show that the sign of the isomorphism (\ref{eq_detgl}) with respect to the orientations induced by trivializations as above depends only on $\mu(b_1)$ and~$\mu(b_2)$.
-This isomorphism commutes with isomorphisms of bundle pairs.
-The orienting trivializations for $\det D_1$ and $\det D_2$ are determined by the orienting trivializations for $\det D_{\gamma(1-\rho)}$ with $\rho>0$ in a manner also commuting with isomorphisms of bundle pairs; see \cite[Definition C.3.4]{MS98}.
-Finally, the procedure of orienting the determinant by orienting trivializations commutes with such isomorphisms as well; see the proofs of \cite[Propositions 3.1, 3.2]{Geo1}.
+This isomorphism commutes with isomorphisms (over the identity) of bundle pairs as defined in \cite[Definition C.3.4]{MS98}.
+The trivializations of $\wt F$ and $F^1$ at $u_1$, which are used to orient $\det D_1$ and $\det D_2$, are determined by transporting the trivializations of $\wt F$ and $F^1$ at~$u_{1-\rho}$, used to orient $\det D_{\gamma(1-\rho)}$; this transport also commutes with fiberwise isomorphism of bundle pairs along the path.
+Finally, the procedure of orienting the determinant bundle (on a smooth domain) using trivializations of $\wt F$ and $F^1$ commutes with isomorphisms of bundle pairs as well; see the proofs of \cite[Propositions 3.1, 3.2]{Geo1}.
 Thus, the sign of the isomorphism (\ref{eq_detgl}) depends only on the isomorphism class of the bundle at $u_1$, which depends only on the Maslov indices $\mu(b_1)$ and $\mu(b_2)$. \end{proof}